 On November 1, 1998, PGE signed a definitive agreement to sell its 20% interest in coal-fired generating units 3 and 4 of the Colstrip power plant, located in eastern Montana.
 The agreement, subject to both state and federal approval, would transfer ownership of PGE's 322 megawatt interest in the plant to PP&L Global, a subsidiary of PP&L Resources, for \$230.4 million.
-On April 7, 1999, PGE filed an application for approval of the sale with the OPUC; such application includes a \$23.2 million (2.3%) retail rate reduction, to become effective upon approval and sale.
-Further approval by the Federal Energy Regulatory Commission (FERC) is required for the sale of associated transmission facilities.
-It is not anticipated that the sale will have an adverse effect on the financial condition or results of operations of the Company.
+On April 7, 1999, PGE filed an application for approval of the sale with the OPUC; such application, as subsequently amended, includes a \$26.6 million (excluding transition costs) retail rate reduction, to become effective upon approval and sale.
+OPUC Staff has since recommended that approval of the proposed sale be denied absent both a higher sales price and further retail rate reduction.
+The Federal Energy Regulatory Commission (FERC) has approved the sale of associated transmission facilities.
+It is not anticipated that the proposed sale, if it is consummated, will have an adverse effect on the financial condition or results of operations of the Company.